aep-dev/aep.dev/aip/general/0193/aip.md

   // A unique identifier that identifies the specific occurrence of the problem.
 Can be provided to the API owner for debugging purposes. incidentId?: string

   // A map of metadata returning additional error details that can be used programmatically.
 The schema of metadata should be documented and fixed per `type`.
-A change in this schema could mean a breaking change. metadata?: dict<string, any>
+Schema of `metadata` is part of your API.
+Within a single version, breaking changes to `metadata` structure should not be performed; consider limiting depth of nested objects. metadata?: dict<string, any>
 }
 ```